AkhilDeo/AkhilDeo/README.md

 - 👋 Hi, I’m @AkhilDeo
 - 👀 I’m interested in software engineering
-- 🌱 I’m currently learning about advanced algorithms, computer systems.
+- 🌱 I’m currently learning about advanced algorithms and computer systems.
-- 💻 I'm the Director and a Web Developer for [HopHacks](https://hophacks.com/) (Johns Hopkins University's Annual Hackathon) and a software engineering intern for [uCredit JHU](https://ucredit.me/).
+- 💻 I'm the Director and a Web Developer for [HopHacks](https://hophacks.com/) (Johns Hopkins University's Annual Hackathon), as well as a former software engineering intern at [PayPal](https://paypal.com) and a former software engineering intern at [uCredit JHU](https://ucredit.me/).
 - 🔬 I'm conducting research in medical robotics.
-Specifically, I am focusing on turning an iPhone into the input device for a simulation of a 7 degree of freedom Da Vinci Surgical Robotics System.
+Specifically, I am focusing on new teleoperative methods for robotic simulations of a da Vinci Surgical Robotics System.
 - 📫 How to reach me: adeo1@jhu.edu

 <!---